-I’ve talked a lot about popular white trim paint colors, the ones which I know from experience will look great!
+I’ve talked a lot about the best white paint color choices for your trim (the ones which I know from experience will look great!)

 However, today we’re going to discuss an entirely different look –

-Talking about when the walls are painted the same color as all the trim.
+Talking about when your wall color is the same as your trim.